meenie/mun.ee/docs/03_Usage_Instructions/02_Images.md

     <td><code>placeholders</code></td>
     <td>Boolean|Array</td>
     <td><code>false</code></td>
     <td>Setup placeholders to be used for any images are missing.
-Placeholder services like http://placedog.com can be used as well.
-Examples can be found below.</td>
+Placeholder services like http://placedog.com can be used as well. <a href="#placeholders">Examples can be found below</a>.</td>
   </tr>
 </table>
 ______